• Features

 This reminder email contains a confirmation text to alert a client about a scheduled appointment.
 This message ensures the client doesn’t miss the appointment or reschedules ahead of time if necessary.

 We hope this email finds you well.
-Please be reminded that you have an appointment [appointment details] with us on the [precise date and time] at [appointment location].
+Please be reminded that you have an appointment [for dental hygiene] with us on [2026-10-15] at [The Happy Smile Center].
 Kindly confirm your availability.

 We look forward to seeing you!